Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: Partially

-• Available in 40+ languages including Spanish, Japanese, Hindi, French, and Arabic
+- 40+ languages including Spanish, Japanese, Hindi, French, and Arabic

 17. Coursera — Best for Professional Certifications

-Best for: Career development, professional skills, university-level courses
+Best for: Career development, university-level courses

 Works offline: Yes (download lessons)

-• Courses from world-class universities and companies
+- Courses from world-class universities and companies

-• Download lessons and watch them offline on the go
+- Download lessons to watch offline

-• Many courses are free to audit — you only pay for the certificate
+- Many courses are free to audit — you only pay for the certificate

 18. Blinkist — Best for Book Summaries